bojanz/openapi-cli-bug/README.md

 - `filter["external_id"]` gets removed but `filter[deleted]` doesn't (decorator not called).
    This might be a result of the splice call in the decorator?

+Bonus observation:
+It feels odd that parameter references are auto-resolved, but property references need to be resolved manually.
+Why isn't it automatic there as well?